 To support first-generation Aggies in the College of Arts & Sciences, contact Debbie Hesse '85.

-Ensure Equal Opportunities for Aggies in the School of Architecture
+Ensure Equal Opportunities for Aggies in the College of Architecture

 Major giving opportunities include: supporting the recruitment and retainment of construction science students at the Texas A&M Higher Education Center in McAllen, Texas; supporting our newly established NOMAS (National Organization of Minority Architect Students) chapter at Texas A&M to empower Aggie students of color; partnering with CityLab High School in Dallas to foster a healthy pipeline for students into disciplines that support built environments; and helping the Texas Freedom Colonies Project in its mission to secure the history and heritage of historically Black counties across the state.

-To support a program within the School of Architecture’s Justice, Equality, Diversity and Inclusion initiative, contact Meredith Brown '00
+To support a program within the College of Architecture’s Justice, Equality, Diversity and Inclusion initiative, contact Meredith Brown '00

 Bush School of Government and Public Service